Createdd/Writing/2020/articles/understandingCNN.md

 ![]()

 Today I want to talk about CNNs used in Neural Style Transfer.
 There are great tutorials available online.
-(See my Inspiration Section) However, I struggle sometimes with grasping the main concepts.
+However, I struggle sometimes with grasping the main concepts.
 The reason for that is that there are always different implementation details.

-This article will firstly give an overview and dive deeper afterwards.
+This article can be considered as an overview and comprehension of other articles (listed in my "Inspiration" section), to understand the concept on a higher level.
+My intention is to strip away some implemenation details, but being high level enough for beginners.
+(And sparking curiosity for the original research paper and subsequent implementations)

 ## Table of Contents